herbdool/mailsystem/readme.md

 -----

 @todo
+Error: 1146 Table 'backdrop.registry' doesn't exist

 This module has NOT BEEN TESTED and is being ported to Backdrop.
-It may work.
+It doesn't work yet.

 KNOWN ISSUES
 ---------------------